 -

-Tatyana Rand of Brown University for a proposal titled "Seed supply, habitat suitability and the distribution of halophytic forbs across a salt marsh landscape"
+Tatyana Rand of Brown University - "Seed supply, habitat suitability and the distribution of halophytic forbs across a salt marsh landscape"

-Thomas Vining of University of Maine at Orono for a proposal titled "Phenology and hybridization of Picea mariana and P. rubens (Pinaceae) in Maine"
+Thomas Vining of University of Maine at Orono - "Phenology and hybridization of Picea mariana and P. rubens (Pinaceae) in Maine"

 - 1996